DHTMLX/docs-suite/docs/optimus_guides/index.md

 There is a possibility to pass data from parent components to the child components.
 It allows configuring the child components within the context of the parent ones or changing configuration of the child depending on the parent's state.

-Let's take a look at the above code snippet:
+Let's take a look at the code snippet from the previous point:

 ~~~js
 import { View } from "dhx-optimus";